jt000/generator-msaldotnetangular/templates/README.md

 Environmental options relate to our stages to include the following options:

 - Development: Local development on our dev machines
-- Dev: Dev stage on Azure
-- PPE: PPE stage on Azure
 - Production: Prod stage on azure

 ### CatalogClient

 In the CatalogClient the above environments show up as different `environment.*.ts` files to define different settings for each.
-These settings are defined at compile time which is why the official build in `ApplicationBuild.yaml` builds each environment separately and stores them in the `CatalogWebApi\wwwroot\<env>` folder.
+These settings are defined at compile time which is why the official build in `ApplicationBuild.yaml` builds each environment separately and stores them in the `<%= webapifoldername %>\wwwroot\<env>` folder.

 Note that the `environment.ts` file defines properties for the local development environment.
 See table below.